 Our Precious Metal Refining Process – Accuracy, Transparency & Speed

-Our process offers the highest levels of transparency and integrity involving four key steps: weighing, melting, assaying, and sale for final payment.
+Mid-States operates a complete precious metal refining facility in Illinois, handling all stages of our precious metal refining services in-house from initial melt and sampling through to fire assay analysis and final settlement.
+Our process offers the highest levels of transparency and integrity, involving four key steps: weighing, melting, assaying, and final payment.
 Our customers’ precious metal material is weighed on receipt, documented, and photographed.

 All weighing and documentation is verified by two persons.
 Our melting department professionals will once again confirm the weight received and then melt the material into a homogenous alloy and draw a molten metal pin sample before pouring it into an ingot.
 The pin sample is taken to the lab, where it will first be analyzed using XRF to provide our technicians the approximate metal content associated with that melt.